 "Afterwards, I told Al 'you should have a band, I'll be your drummer,' to which he agreed.
 Dr. Demento's show was syndicated nationally, and within a few weeks, Bus was being played on 'morning drive' radio for millions of listeners and a new audience beyond the devotees of Dementia.
 Soon we began to record more sophisticated tapes for the show and played a few gigs around L.A.
 In early 1981, Al dubbed me 'Bermuda'."

 It wasn't long before permanent bass and guitar players were recruited, and Al's first album was released in May, 1983.
 Guitar legend Rick Derringer produced Al's first six albums through 1989's UHF Soundtrack, and Al himself took over the production duties starting with 1992's Off The Deep End.
 To date, Al and the band have released fourteen studio albums, most of them reaching Gold and Platinum status with a few Grammy Awards thrown in for good measure.
 In 2014, the Mandatory Fun album debuted at #1 on Billboard's Top 200 Album chart!
 They've toured 3 continents, made videos, and appeared extensively in electronic and print media.
 Jon is also Al's archivist, assembling an unmatched collection of Weird Al's music and appearances on retail and promo audio and video products from around the World.
-Assorted memorabilia, personal items, and more than 100,000 concert, studio, tour, and behind-the-scenes photos round out the archive.
+Assorted memorabilia, tour merchandise, personal items, magazine articles, and more than 100,000 concert, studio, tour, and behind-the-scenes photos round out the archive.

 But Yankovic's touring and recording schedule was not the only thing to occupy Jon's life since their meeting in 1980.
 Jon continued to perform locally with several groups and work on various recording projects, attended the winter NAMM show each year, got married in 1991, and juggled it all while holding a middle-management position at Westwood One Radio Networks.